Written By: Tiffany Ruiz Dasilva, VMD, cVMA | Professional Services Veterinarian, Wild Earth

-No, onions are not something your dog should eat.
-In fact, they're one of the most dangerous human foods out there for our canine companions.
-It turns out that ingesting too much onion can damage a dog's red blood cells, possibly leading to a serious medical issue called hemolytic anemia.
+No, onions are not safe for dogs.
+In fact, they’re one of the most dangerous human foods out there for our canine companions.
+It turns out that ingesting too much onion can damage a dog’s red blood cells, possibly leading to a serious medical issue called hemolytic anemia.

 Let’s take a closer look at onion toxicity in dogs so that you know what to have your pet avoid, what onion poisoning might look like in your pooch, and what to do if your dog accidentally ingests the dangerous vegetable.

 Why Are Onions Bad for Dogs?